bryanerayner/SassySMACSS/README.md

 		li
 	}

+These conventions make it easier to select module names separately from module modes.
+They also enforce the SMACSS concept of Depth of Applicability; We don't want to restrict the HTML of projects.

 Submit a pull request if you have a useful mixin which can be simply included in a project.

 ## Compilation